According to recent statistics, the online learning market grew from $200 billion in 2019 to over $315 billion in 2021.

 - Email Marketing: Create an email marketing campaign, including discounts and early-bird promotions to get more people interested in signing up for your course.

 - Blog Posts: If you don’t already have a blog, create one and write about your course and topic to boost search engine optimization (SEO).

 - Guest Posts: Write for authoritative blogs in your niche to showcase your knowledge and expertise as a way to drive more people to your content.

 - Podcasts: Starting your own podcast or finding a way to be a guest on other industry-relevant podcasts is a great way to expand your audience and reach.

 Creating an online course can be a daunting task, but my hope is that this post gives you some ideas on how you can build something that others will learn and put money in your pocket each month.

-Feel like I didn’t cover something fully?
+Feel like I didn’t cover something fully in this guide on how to create online courses?
 Want me to expand a section of this post?
 Let me know if the comments below!